BrianRuizy/gatsby-minimal-portfolio/_data/featured/bumpit.md

 name: Bump.IT
 title: This app got us first place at a Microsoft Azure Hackathon.
 category: Microsoft Hackathon
-description: '1st place app leverages the latest of Azure and Machine Learning to aid a $6.4B potholes issue.'
+description: '1st place app idea would leverage latest of Azure and ML to support a $6.4 billion infrastructure issue.'
 tags:
   - Azure
   - Jupyter